-The Outreach and Continuing Education Department of Montana State University-Great Falls College of Technology is committed to serving the Great Falls community by offering educational opportunities that respond to your needs and cover current trends in technology, business and leisure.
+The Division of Outreach and Continuing Education at Montana State University-Great Falls College of Technology anticipates and/or assesses needs for professional and continuing education and facilitates the delivery of coursework and programs to meet these needs.
+The Division is founded on the philosophy of academic excellence, entrepreneurship, sound business practice, and community collaboration.
 Training and educational opportunities are provided through the Centers for Extended Studies, Continuing Education, and Customized Training.